nathanemyers-dev/ai-computational-memory/white-paper/continuity-failure-modes.md

 ## Outcome

-The continuity failure‑modes specification ensures that enterprises and regulators can:
+The continuity failure‑modes specification ensures that enterprises, assurance teams, and governance teams can:

 • identify all continuity‑breaking conditions
 • classify failures consistently